malekcoders/File-Handling/README.md

 #### Problem
-Write a program that create file, then write into a file.
+Write a program that create a text file, then write into that text file.

 #### Implementation
 Do the implementation of the `createFile` method:
 1. Create a file object of FileWriter class with the name that given in the method argument.
 2. Write into the file using the `write` method of the FileWriter class.
-3. Close the file using the `close` method of the FileWriter class.
+3. Close the file stream `close` method of the FileWriter class.
 4. Call it in the main method.

 ```